 In the abovementioned case, one of your RAMs will be physically present on the motherboard but unusable until you fix it.
 This unusable RAM makes you feel that your computer memory has degraded and lost its performance.

 If you want to check how much RAM is installed in your computer, you can simply press the combination of the Windows + I key and go to the option “About” in the list.
 Here, you will see Installed RAM in the Device Specifications.

-For testing a bad RAM module, Windows provides a tool named Windows Memory Diagnostic Tool.
+Windows provides a tool named Windows Memory Diagnostic Tool for testing a bad RAM module.
 Open this tool from the start menu and select “Restart Now and Check for Problems.”
 A screen will appear pointing out the bad RAM installed on your PC or laptop.

 How To Increase RAM’s Lifespan?
 (How To Avoid RAM Failure)

-Every RAM works for a certain amount of time, and it fails to work after that.
+Every RAM works for a certain amount of time and fails afterward.
 The more you overload and overuse a memory module, the sooner it will become out of order.
 You can avoid RAM failure by following some of my tips mentioned below: